-- Include an entry fee of $20 (plus Submittable processing fee, if uploaded electronically) for each genre category ($5 for each additional entry submitted).
-This non-refundable fee includes a year's subscription to SIR for each genre category entered.
+- Include an entry fee of $20 (plus Submittable processing fee, if uploaded electronically) for each contest entry.
+This non-refundable fee includes a year's subscription to SIR for each entry.
 Make check or money order payable to Southern Indiana Review.
 Please do not send cash.

 - List the author’s name, street address, email address (if applicable), phone number, and title of submission on a cover page.
 Cover pages do not count towards page limit.

 - List only the title of submission on each page thereafter.

 - For creative nonfiction submissions: Be fewer than thirty typed pages (12-point font) per each individual submission.